Sen. Kamala Harris introduces bill to extend school day by 3 hours

 Harris explained the reasoning behind the bill in a statement, saying it would help working parents who struggle to find childcare between 3 p.m. and 6 p.m.

-The typical school day in America ends around 3 p.m., which is hours before 70 percent of parents stop working, according to Harris.
+The typical school day in America ends around 3 p.m., which is hours before 70% of parents stop working, according to Harris.

 “My mother raised my sister and me while working demanding, long hours,” Harris wrote.
 “So, I know firsthand that, for many working parents, juggling between school schedules and work schedules is a common cause of stress and financial hardship.
 But, this does not have to be the case.”